Hyperbolic monopoles with continuous symmetries: Introduction

 \section{Introduction}

 Let $M$ be a 3-manifold, $E\rightarrow M$ a vector bundle over $M$ with structure group $\mathrm{Sp}(n)$, equipped with a connection $A$, of curvature $F_A$, and a section $\Phi$ of $\mathrm{End}(E)$, called the Higgs field.
 Monopoles are solutions to the Bogomolny equations $F_A=\star D_A\Phi$, with finite energy $\varepsilon=\frac{1}{2\pi}\int_M |F_A|^2d\mathrm{vol}_M$.
 If $M$ has constant sectional curvature, then twistor methods can be used.
 When $M=\mathbb{R}^3$, we have Euclidean monopoles.
 When $M=H^3$, we have hyperbolic monopoles, which have not received as much study as their Euclidean counterparts.
 This is seen below, as much of the research on hyperbolic monopoles, including this work, has arisen in an effort to find hyperbolic analogues to results about Euclidean monopoles.
 When $M=S^3$, in fact whenever $M$ is compact, both sides of the Bogomolny equation must vanish.
 As such, the monopoles are flat and this case is not as deep as the previous two.
-Hyperbolic monopoles are particularly interesting, as they have a connection with monopoles in Anti de-Sitter space and Skyrmions~\cite{atiyah_skyrmions_2005,manton_skyrmions_1990,sutcliffe_monopoles_2011}.
+In addition to their deep mathematical structure, hyperbolic monopoles are interesting due to their connection with monopoles in Anti de-Sitter space and Skyrmions~\cite{atiyah_skyrmions_2005,manton_skyrmions_1990,sutcliffe_monopoles_2011}.

 The main difference between hyperbolic monopoles and their Euclidean counterparts is the idea of mass, the eigenvalues of the Higgs field at infinity.
 For Euclidean monopoles, as long as the limit of one eigenvalue is non-zero, we can always change the length scale such that the limit has modulus $1$.
 For hyperbolic monopoles, there is already a length scale, determined by the curvature of the underlying hyperbolic space.
 Thus, when changing the length scale to modify the mass, we change the curvature of the space.
 In this paper, we consider hyperbolic space to have constant sectional curvature $-1$ (the ball model with radius one).
 Another difference between the two types of monopoles is their motion.
-Indeed, the natural $L^2$ metric used to study the motion of Euclidean monopoles is infinite in the hyperbolic case; however, work has been done to better understand motion in the hyperbolic case~\cite{Gibbons_Warnick}.
+Indeed, the natural $L^2$ metric used to study the motion of Euclidean monopoles is infinite in the hyperbolic case.

 The study of hyperbolic monopoles started when Atiyah used the conformal equivalence between $S^4\setminus S^2$ and $S^1\times H^3$ to associate hyperbolic monopoles with integral mass with circle-invariant instantons on $\mathbb{R}^4$, leading to a correspondence between these monopoles and based rational maps~\cite{atiyah_instantons_1984,atiyah_magnetic_1984}.
 Given a vector bundle $\mathbb{E}\rightarrow\mathbb{M}$ over a 4-manifold $\mathbb{M}$, equipped with a connection $\mathbb{A}$, an instanton is a solution to the self-dual equations $\star F_{\mathbb{A}}= F_{\mathbb{A}}$, with finite action $\int_{\mathbb{M}}|F_{\mathbb{A}}|^2d\mathrm{vol}_{\mathbb{M}}$.
 With regards to hyperbolic monopoles, we are only interested in instantons on $\mathbb{M}=\mathbb{R}^4$, equivalently instantons on $\mathbb{M}=S^4$.
 The integral mass condition above ensures that the corresponding instanton on $S^4\setminus S^2$ extends to all of $S^4$; otherwise, we get non-trivial holonomy around $S^2\subseteq S^4$~\cite{atiyah_magnetic_1984}.